 - Check the closing dates, some charities will only accept applications at certain times, while others have a rolling application so you can submit at any time.

-Have faith with a bit of dedication and hard work it is possible to access funding if you’re under 35 for those of us over its tougher.
+Have faith with a bit of dedication and hard work it is possible to access funding for a second degree if you’re under 35 for those of us over its tougher.